 - Meet stunt pilots, race pilots, and aviation entrepreneurs in the YAZ

-About the participating aviators:
+About the participating aviators for 2017 event:

 Jamail Larkins: A World Economic Forum’s Young Global Leader, Experienced Aerobatic Pilot, and in demand public speaker, Jamail Larkins is an entrepreneur, the founder and Chief Executive Officer of two successful companies, and the first Ambassador for Aviation & Space Education for the U.S. Department of Transportation’s Federal Aviation Administration.
 At the age of 12, he took his flight through the Experimental Aircraft Association (EAA) Young Eagles Program and became fanatic with looking at the world from a different perspective.
 Falling in love at first flight, Jamail decided he would do whatever it took to continue flying.